RuneSchool/RuneSchool.github.io/_posts/2024-4-13-bobo-spelling-system.md

 ## lettER or hUrry

 A separate phoneme for "fur" is really quite rare in the English world.
-However, we have saved a place for it in the Rune School System as ᚢᚱ or ᚣᚱ, just in case people want to use it.
+However, we have saved a place for it in the Bobo System as ᚢᚱ or ᚣᚱ, just in case people want to use it.

 A bindrune for ᚢᚱ can be used for "lettER" (/ər/) while being unbinded for "hurry" (/ʌr/?)